Chart Color Schemes

 Tarneit (West) - Mount Cottrell's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows impressive results in Tarneit (West) - Mount Cottrell, with both young and elderly residents experiencing low prevalence of common health conditions.
-Approximately 49% of the total population (~9,193 people) has private health cover, compared to Greater Melbourne's 51.4%.
+Health outcomes data shows excellent results for Tarneit (West) - Mount Cottrell across both young and elderly age groups, with low prevalence of common health conditions.
+Approximately 49% of the total population (~9,303 people) has private health cover, compared to Greater Melbourne's 51.4%.
 Nationally, this figure stands at 55.3%.

-The most prevalent medical conditions in the area are asthma and diabetes, affecting 4.5% and 2.9% of residents respectively.
-About 89.0% of residents reported having no medical ailments, compared to Greater Melbourne's 79.2%.
-Only 2.3% of residents are aged 65 and over (436 people), lower than Greater Melbourne's 8.3%.
-However, health outcomes among seniors in the area require more attention than those in the broader population.
+The most prevalent medical conditions are asthma and diabetes, affecting 4.5 and 2.9% of residents respectively.
+Around 89.0% of residents report being completely free from medical ailments, compared to Greater Melbourne's 79.2%.
+The area has a lower proportion of seniors aged 65 and over at 2.3% (441 people), compared to Greater Melbourne's 8.3%.
+Despite this, health outcomes among the elderly require more attention than those in the broader population.

 Frequently Asked Questions - Health